ibhagwan/dots/README-vim.md

 M               " move to middle of screen [M]iddle
-L               " move to bottom of screen [L]ow w               " jump forwards to the start of a word W               " jump forwards to the start of a word (words can contain punctuation) e               " jump forwards to the end of a word
+L               " move to bottom of screen [L]ow w               " jump forwards to the start of a word W               " jump forwards to the start of a WORD (words can contain punctuation) e               " jump forwards to the end of a word
-E               " jump forwards to the end of a word (words can contain punctuation) ge              " jump backwards to the end of a word gE              " jump backwards to the end of a word (words can contain punctuation) b               " jump backwards to the start of a word B               " jump backwards to the start of a word (words can contain punctuation) 0               " jump to the start of the line
+E               " jump forwards to the end of a WORD (words can contain punctuation) ge              " jump backwards to the end of a word gE              " jump backwards to the end of a WORD (words can contain punctuation) b               " jump backwards to the start of a word B               " jump backwards to the start of a WORD (words can contain punctuation) 0               " jump to the start of the line
 ^               " jump to the first non-blank character of the line
-$               " jump to the end of the line g_              " jump to the last non-blank character of the line gg              " go to the first line of the document G               " go to the last line of the document {count}G        " go to line number {count}
-f{char}         " jump to next occurrence of character {char}
+$               " jump to the end of the line g_              " jump to the last non-blank character of the line gg              " go to the first line of the document G               " go to the last line of the document {num}G          " go to line number {num} (NORMAL mode) :{num}<CR>      " to to line number {num} (ex mode) f{char}         " jump to next occurrence of character {char}
 F{char}         " jump to previous occurrence of character {char}
 t{char}         " jump to (t)ill (one char before) next occurrence of {char}
 T{char}         " jump to (t)ill (one char before) previous occurrence of {char}
-{count};        " repeat last f, t, F or T in the same direction {count} times {count},        " repeat last f, t, F or T in the opposite direction {count} times {               " jump to previous paragraph (or function/block, when editing code) }               " jump to next paragraph (or function/block, when editing code)
+{count};        " repeat last f, t, F or T in the same direction {count} times {count},        " repeat last f, t, F or T in the opposite direction {count} times (               " jump to previous sentence (jumps after the next '.' or EOL) )               " jump to next sentence (jumps after the previous '.' or EOL) {               " jump to previous paragraph (jumps to next empty line) }               " jump to next paragraph (jumps to previous empty line)
 %               " jump to matching parenthesis ([{}])
 {num}|          " jump to screen column {num}
 zz or z.        " center screen on cursor